 The central question in the area is to show super-polynomial lower bounds against algebraic circuits for explicit polynomials, or equivalently, to show that $VP \neq VNP$: the algebraic analogue of the famed P vs. NP question.
 However, proving strong lower bounds against circuits has turned out to be a difficult problem.
 Much of the research therefore naturally focusses on various restricted algebraic models which compute correspondingly structured polynomials.

 One such syntactic restriction is that of monotonicity, where the models are not allowed to use any negative constants.
 Therefore, trivially, monotone circuits always compute polynomials with only non-negative coefficients.
 Such polynomials are called monotone polynomials.
 We denote the class of all polynomials that are efficiently computable by monotone algebraic circuits by mVP.
 Also note that any monomial computed during intermediate computation in a monotone circuit can never get cancelled out, making it a fairly weak model.
 As a result, several strong lower bounds are known against monotone circuits.

-Lower bounds in the monotone setting

-There has been a long line of classical works that prove lower bounds against monotone algebraic circuits [Sch76, SS77, SS80, JS82, Kuz85, KZ86, Gas87].
+Lower bounds in the monotone setting There has been a long line of classical works that prove lower bounds against monotone algebraic circuits [Sch76, SS77, SS80, JS82, KZ86, Gas87].
 The most well-known among these, is the result of Jerrum & Snir [JS82], where they showed exponential lower bounds against monotone circuits for many polynomial families including the Permanent (Perm_n).
 In particular, they showed that every monotone algebraic circuit computing the n^2 -variate Perm_n must have size at least $2^{\Omega(n)}$.
 A few of the more recent works on monotone lower bounds include [RY11, GS12, CKR20].

-Additionally, many separations that are believed to be true in the general setting have actually been proved to be true in the monotone setting [SS77, HY16, Yeh19, Sri19].
-Most remarkably, Yehudayoff [Yeh19] showed an exponential separation between the computational powers of the monotone analogues of VP and VNP (denoted by mVP and mVNP respectively).
+Additionally, many separations that are believed to be true in the general setting have actually been proved to be true in the monotone setting [SS77, HY16, Yeh19, Sri20].
+Most remarkably, Yehudayoff [Yeh19] showed an exponential separation between the computational powers of the monotone analogues of VP and VNP.
+We denote these classes by mVP (Definition 2.5) and mVNP (Definition 2.6) respectively.